-- Registrant: (You at Google Domains) On the Settings and Expires or tabs, prepare the domain for transfer (updates the contact information, unlocks the domain and obtains the authorisation code).
+- Registrant: (You at Google Domains) On the Settings and Expires or tabs, prepare the domain for transfer (updates the contact information, unlocks the domain, and gets the authorization code).

-- New registrant: (At the new registrar's site) Provides the authorisation code to the new registrar and pays for an additional year of registration.
+- New registrant: (At the new registrar's site) Provides the authorization code to the new registrar and pays for an additional year of registration.

-- New registrar: Provides the authorisation code to the registry responsible for the domain.
+- New registrar: Provides the authorization code to the registry responsible for the domain.